electric-sql/electric/docs/api/cli.md

 The Electric client library comes with a CLI providing a number of helpful commands for building Electric apps:

 - [`generate`](#generate) - The type-safe client generator; this command builds the client library for your applications to use.
-- [`proxy-tunnel`](#proxy-tunnel) - A tool to enable you to connect to the Electric migrations proxy when it's deployed behind an restrictive firewall, or with a hosting provider, that only allows incoming HTTP connections.
+- [`proxy-tunnel`](#proxy-tunnel) - A tool to enable you to connect to the Electric migrations proxy when it's deployed behind a restrictive firewall, or with a hosting provider that only allows incoming HTTP connections.
 - [`start`](#start) - Start an Electric sync service for development, along with an optional PostgreSQL
 - [`stop`](#stop) - Stop the development Electric sync service, and any optional PostgreSQL
 - [`status`](#status) - Show status of the development Electric sync service docker containers